 When a service is instrumented for distributed tracing, each invocation of an operation on a service emits a span (and in some cases multiple spans).

 You can create spans manually in your code using API and SDK (a client library sometimes called a tracer).
 In some cases you can also use auto-instrumentation agents that generate spans automatically, so that no code change is required in your application.

-The span contains data on the invoked service and operation, the invocation timestamps, the span context (trace id, span id, parent span id etc.), and additional metadata such as tags and logs.
+The span contains data on the invoked service and operation, the invocation start and finish timestamps, the span context (trace id, span id, parent span id etc.), and an optional list of user-defined attributes (essentially key-value pairs).
 The SDK takes care of propagating the context through the involved services, to ensure the causal relationship between the spans is captured.

 The span is then formatted to a specific protocol and emitted via the SDK to a collector backend (typically via an agent or a collector component), and from there to a tracing analysis backend tool such as Jaeger.

 The spans are ingested and collected on the backend, and traces are reconstructed from the spans according to causality, namely the sequence of invocation.

 This is a very basic outline.
 I’ve left out many details not directly relevant to instrumentation.
 Now let’s dive into how to instrument our application.

 Automatic and Manual Instrumentation